Ascot flood map & planning overlays

 Is Ascot flood-prone?

-About 19% of Ascot falls within a mapped flood overlay, against a Brisbane City average of 40%.
-Looking lot by lot, 0% of the 4,004 properties we analysed in Ascot carry some level of mapped flood risk, including 1 rated high risk or historically affected.
+About 19% of Ascot falls within a mapped flood overlay, against the council-wide suburb average of 40%.
+Across the suburb, 0% of the 4,004 properties we analysed carry some level of mapped flood risk, including 1 rated high risk or historically affected.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Ascot bushfire-prone?

-Little to none of Ascot is mapped as bushfire-prone (the Brisbane City average is 27%).
+Bushfire mapping covers Ascot and little to none of it is mapped as bushfire-prone (the Brisbane City average is 27%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Ascot?